King Charles III signals his reign will offer change of tone

 When Charles traveled to Buckingham Palace for the first time as the new king Friday, his limousine snaked through a sea of spectators then stopped short of the palace gates before he got out and shook hands with well-wishers.
 Charles looked more like a U.S. president on the campaign trail than the latest steward of a 1,000-year-old hereditary monarchy.

 It’s not that Queen Elizabeth II didn’t meet her subjects.
 She did, often.
-But this felt different — a bit less formal, a bit more relaxed.
+But this felt different — a bit less formal, a bit more relaxed and personal.
 Charles spent almost 10 minutes greeting people pressed up against the crowd-control barriers, smiling, waving, accepting condolences and the occasional bouquet of flowers as the audience broke out in a chorus of “God Save the King.”

 After inspecting the tributes to his mother lined up outside the palace, he waved once more and walked through the gates with Camilla, the Queen Consort.